 Ten miles long, a mile wide and up to 3,600 feet deep, Waimea Canyon is best viewed from a helicopter from which you can see areas not visible from the highway or lookouts.

 The canyon itself was formed by the Waimea River as it cut it's way from Alaka'i Wilderness Area to the ocean.

 Keahiakawelo, also known as Garden of the Gods, is an otherworldly rock garden on the island of Lanai.
 Its eerie Mars-like topography is populated with stacks of mysterious rock towers of all sizes.

-It appears as if the the rocks suddenly fell from the sky, but in reality the rock towers, spires, and formations were formed by centuries of erosion.
+It appears as if the rocks suddenly fell from the sky, but in reality, the rock towers, spires, and formations were formed by centuries of erosion.
 They stand as a stark contrast to the otherwise barren landscape.

 In the early morning or evening, the rising or setting sun strikes the minerals in the rocks casting a warm orange glow on the rock sculptures illuminating them in brilliant reds and purples.

 08 of 12

 Haleakala, "The House of the Sun", is a dormant volcano and the tallest peak on Maui, reaching 10,023 feet above sea level.